On the convergence of critical points on real algebraic sets and applications to optimization

 Conditions on the existence of a critical path can be divided to (i) $V_{\mu} \subset \R \la \mu \ra^n$ being non-empty, and (ii) $V_{\mu} \cap S_>$ having isolated points.
-These conditions automatically hold for \LO~and~\SDO~ due to convexity~\cite{Kl02}.
+These conditions automatically hold for \LO~and~\SDO~~\cite{CRT06,Kl02}(and even more general classes of convex optimization), when the Slater's condition holds.
 We establish conditions that guarantee that $V_{\mu}$ is non-empty and finite.

 First, we show that the existence of a special KKT point $(x_\xi,u_\xi)$ with $x_{\xi} \in S_>$ ensures that $V_{\mu}$ is non-empty.

 \begin{theorem} Let $x_{\xi}$ be a critical point of $f$ on $S_\xi$ and let $u_\xi$ be the Lagrange multiplier associated with $x_{\xi}$.
 If $x_{\xi} \in S_>$ and $\xi u_\xi -\mu$ has a positive zero in $\R\la \mu \ra$, then $x_\xi$ corresponds to a critical path, i.e., $V_{\mu}$ is non-empty. \end{theorem} \begin{remark} We should indicate that without the condition on the Lagrange multiplier, Theorem~\ref{critcal_path_existence} is not true.
 For instance, consider the minimization of a Morse function on the basic semi-algebraic set